 Navient borrowers – we have seen a troubling trend with Navient accounts this year, where Navient attempts to reach out to family members, friends, places of employment, or even neighbors to try to reach the borrower when their loans are delinquent.
 This type of “skip tracing” is a tactic more commonly associated with third party debt collectors, and can be more difficult to stop when it’s done by an actual lender such as Navient.
 We have been able to get calls for borrowers stopped in the state of California, due to their consumer protection provisions that include original creditors.
 In most other states, it will be difficult to get these calls to stop, but one way you can try is by filing a CFPB complaint.
 When borrowers have informed me of these calls, in every case so far Navient did not disclose details of the debt to the person they called.

-(Continued) In most cases, settlement is only available for defaulted or severely delinquent student loans (private).
+In most cases, settlement is only available for private student loans in default or severely delinquent student loans (private).
 When borrowers do the math and see that they will be paying tens of thousands of dollars in interest over decades before their student loan is paid off, it can make strategic default seem like a faster, less expensive way to pay off a private loan.

 While this can be true, there are also some caveats.
 Strategically defaulting on a private loan is an aggressive, adversarial process that involves trade-offs and taking on a significant amount of risk.
 However, the risks can be mitigated, and when done properly negotiation can lead to a reduced sum settlement of 50% of the balance or less.

 Here are the main issues to consider when deciding to strategically default: